Fan Game Localization, Its Pros, Cons, And Hidden Costs - A Case Study

 Keep an eye out for community translators that are active communicators.
 A good number of translators will add a few lines to a few cells, but the best translators will ask questions and try to work with the developers to find the best localization.

 This was a good experiment that had real upside if it went well and real risk if it went poorly.
 Sometimes, when you’re in a situation where you’re trying to save on dev costs, you need to roll the dice on ambitious ideas because you might get a windfall if they pay off.
 This time, it didn’t pay off.
-In the future, we’re focusing our efforts on getting localization done right the first time without hassle, which means going to localization houses like LocalizeDirect.
+In the future, we’re focusing our efforts on getting localization done right the first time without hassle, which means going to professional localization studios.

 About the writer: Buddy Sola is the Community Manager at Akupara Games.
 After spending years working at AAA companies, Buddy made the jump to the indie scene, bringing that professional expertise along with him.
 At Akupara, he covers everything fan-facing, from patch notes to Twitter memes to streaming.
 With a particular passion for peeling back the intricacies of the development process, he’s also worked to shed some light on the inner operations of a game development studio for fans, aspiring devs and anyone in between.